psycedelicAI/high-security-facility-concept/docs/use-cases.md

 - governance model

 ## Why the Concept Fits

-Konceptet passar denna miljö eftersom det utgår från att:
+The concept fits this environment because it assumes that:

-- fysisk rörelse är säkerhetsrelevant
+- physical movement is security-relevant
-- credentials är skyddsobjekt
+- credentials are protected security objects
-- insiderhot inte bara är ett IT-problem
+- insider threats are not only an IT problem
-- kontext måste vägas in i tillitsbedömningen
+- context must be factored into the trust assessment

 ---

 # Use Case 3 – Privileged Administration Environment

 ## Scenario

-En organisation behöver en tydligt avgränsad miljö för administrativ åtkomst till känsliga system, där adminaktiviteter måste vara starkt autentiserade, spårbara och separerade från vanlig användaranvändning.
+An organization needs a clearly bounded environment for administrative access to sensitive systems, where admin activities must be strongly authenticated, traceable, and separated from normal user behavior.

 ## Security Challenges

-- förhindra admin från vanliga användarenheter
+- prevent admin activity from standard user devices
-- skydda högprivilegierade identiteter
+- protect highly privileged identities
-- skapa tydligare revisionsspår för adminåtgärder
+- create clearer audit trails for administrative actions
-- minska risken för credential misuse
+- reduce the risk of credential misuse
-- hantera emergency access utan att underminera normal modell
+- handle emergency access without undermining the normal model

 ## Relevant Concept Elements

 - privileged access model
 - dedicated admin devices
 - recovery model